alat-rights/alana.computer/docs/about.markdown

 You might want to...
 - Check out [alana-utils](https://utils.alana.computer/), my opionated Python library for LLM-heavy workflows.
 - Keep up with my every move on [GitHub](https://github.com/alat-rights).
 - Say hi!
-(My email address is hi @ my-second-level-domain (dot) my-top-level-domain)
+(My email address is hi @ my-second-level-domain (dot) my-top-level-domain).
+I'd love to hear about what you've been working on and/or thinking about.